Header Illustration, from Erik Kwakkel. ‘The work of the scribe’ (essay for the Khan Academy).

 Expert opinion: Myth vs. Materials Science Pt.1 – ‘Voynich myth’ – invention and dissemination (April 16, 2019)

-Codicologists may find it surprising, but as far as I can discover there was no written description of the Voynich manuscript’s structure before 1967, when Barbara Shailor described its collation for the Beinecke Library’s catalogue record.
+As far I can discover no written description of the Voynich manuscript’s structure had been made before 1967, when Barbara Shailor described its collation for the Beinecke Library’s catalogue record.

 I-VII^^8 (f.
 12 missing),